Grand Cayman Day 4: Blue Iguanas, Blowholes, a Mansion, and Frigate Birds

 The Rhubarb Restaurant

 The next day, however, we were slapped back into reality.
 Our plans were to fly to Dublin and then to Minneapolis.
-We made it to Dublin, but our plane arrived late from Edinburgh, and it took SO LONG to get through customs and security that we missed our flight to Minneapolis.
+We made it to Dublin, but our plane arrived late from Edinburgh, and it took SO LONG to get through the Dublin Airport customs and security that we missed our flight to Minneapolis.
 When we arrived at the gate, they informed us we missed our flight by only two minutes!
 As it turned out, this was just as well because our baggage never even made it on the plane to Dublin because they didn’t have room for it.

 Same as with our flights to Ireland at the beginning of this adventure, once again we were stranded without our baggage.
 But unlike that experience, this time the airline (Aer Lingus) put us up in a 4-star hotel and all our meals were paid for.
 It was a nice place, but it had a non-functioning toilet paper dispenser.
 How can a hotel get 4 stars with broken TP dispensers?
 I know, whine, whine.
 But we just wanted to get home!
 By now, we knew how to survive without a change of clothes or any toiletries.
 It really wasn’t that bad.
 What upset us was that due to this delay, we would miss our friends’ 50th wedding anniversary back home.